 - NREM Stage 2: Your heart rate slows and your body temperature drops.
 You can still be easily woken in this stage, and this is where most of your sleep time is spent.

 - NREM Stage 3 – Deep Sleep: This is where most of the benefits of sleep come from.
 You will be very difficult to wake up and will experience “sleep inertia” – that confused, groggy, irritable feeling you get after being woken up by something – when your slumber is broken.

 - REM Sleep: “REM” stands for Rapid Eye Movement.
-In this stage your heart rate and breathing quickens, this is also where dreaming occurs.
-Throughout this stage your body is paralysed and your brain is highly active.
+In this stage your heart rate and breathing quicken, this is also where dreaming occurs.
+Throughout this stage, your body is paralysed and your brain is highly active.

 After completing a full cycle, you fall back into Stage 1 sleep and will keep cycling through the stages until woken.
 Each stage is just as important as the next; you need to spend adequate time in each one to get a good night’s sleep.
 It’s important to note that alcohol supresses the deep sleep cycle, you may fall asleep easier, but it will be a light sleep – leaving you feeling tired the next day.
 It’s best to wake during the lightest sleep phases (stages 1 or 2) if you want to feel refreshed and ready for the day.
 It’s important to remember that you will experience sleep inertia if you wake up outside of first stages, which is particularly bad for those us who like to hit snooze, as you will generally fall straight into stage 3.
 One of the most powerful insights I gleaned from my research is that more sleep doesn’t necessarily mean better sleep: the quality and efficiency of your rest is more important.